Three Rivers Petroglyph Site

 GEOMETRIC-ABSTRACT MOTIF ON BACKLIT BOULDER AT SUNRISE

-Design motif commonly found at the site, emblematic of the same cosmological underpinnings as its Mesoamerica variants:
+A design motif commonly found at the site, emblematic of the same cosmological underpinnings as the more elaborate Mesoamerica variants.

 “All-things (reality, the cosmos) are composed of an all-encompassing, immanent sacred power, force, or energy: dynamic, vivifying, eternally self-generating and self-regenerating.
 Not a perduring, static state of being but one characterized instead by motion-change [...], by the continual and continuous cyclical struggle of paired opposites and polarities.
 Dualities locked in a process of agonistic, dialectical alternation with one another.
 Balance is generated by the back-and forth movement between them resulting in an overarching, dynamic equilibrium that stabilizes the center [...]
 Each inamic pair is mutually arising, mutually engendering and conditioned, inter-dependent, symmetrically related, and complementary, while at the same time mutually competitive and antagonistic with its partner”.
 1